JasonLocklin/Dissertation/VWM/Methods.md

 indicated the correct target colour, $P_T$, by the magnitude of the location on a Gaussian distribution centred around the exact target colour.
-If the trial type included more than one initial box, then the probability the response is to a non-target,
-$P_{NT}$, is calculated in the same way.
+If the trial type included more than one initial box, then the probability the response to a non-target, $P_{NT}$, is calculated in the same way.
 Lastly, the probability the patient guessed randomly is based on a flat distribution, but the above distributions were chosen so that this was effectively the remainder (i.e., $P_G = 1 - (P_T + P_{NT})$.
 To compute an estimate of the precision of target responses, the $SD$ of the probability model used to compute the above three components was also recorded.
 This provides a measure of the spatial response precision of those trials where the patient successfully recalls and reports a target colour (i.e., $P_T$ and $P_{NT}$).

 TODO: Figure [fig:Emrich2012] goes about here.
-If we use this, we need permission to reprint it (right half of figure in
-@Emrich2012).
 Figure graphically depicts the three probability distributions used to calculate the three values.
 I'll combine this with an image of the target and colour bar I also have.

 For the covert orienting task, response times were recorded and means were calculated for each trial category for each